 - Conserve Water - Water conservation and garden designing go hand in hand.
 It’s better to start with a design when you are planning on water conservation methods.

 Rainwater can be collected from roofs, and by other means, and reused for non-potable needs, such as irrigation purposes.
 Unfortunately, due to water rights issues, rainwater harvesting may not be legal in your area.
 So be sure to check with your local government before installing a rainwater harvesting system.
 If you want to learn more about water conservation please check our blog post "How to Save Water in Your Home."

 You can conserve water by designing your garden wisely.
 Plants that need more water can be planted in moist and shady areas under trees.
 Drought resistant plants require less water to thrive, so adding them to your garden means you don’t have to worry about watering them often.

 Drip irrigation is a good way to water your plants, it prevents overwatering and saves you some money.
 Since water drips slowly to the roots it prevents nutrients from washing out.
 You can install a drip irrigation system either above the soil surface or buried below the surface.
 Installing it closer to the roots will minimize evaporation.
-Check out our irrigation products in our Gardening collection.
+Get 20% off when you purchase our DIG Drip Irrigation Kit Savings Bundle...

-Reducing the size of the lawn will help you save water, as well.
+When looking into options for your lawn, choosing “no-mow grass” for your lawn will save you money, fuel, water, and effort.
+Reducing the size of the lawn will help you save water and effort, as well.
 Instead of grass, use stones, or other natural materials for your yard.

 If you have space, consider having a greenhouse.
 With a greenhouse, you can create a perfect ecosystem for your plants.
 Your greenhouse can save your plants from extreme weather, in addition to saving water by reducing evapotranspiration.